sayalaruano/100DaysOfMLCode/log.md

 ## Day 5: September 14, 2021

-**Today's Progress** :I have completed half of the content of the [second week material of the mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/02-regression).
+**Today's Progress** :I have completed half of the content for the [second week material of the mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/02-regression).
 In general, I learnt about data preparation, exploratory data analysis, setting up the validation framework, and the application of linear regression model for predicting car prices.
 Also, we understand the internals of linear regression.